 Deshaun Watson and DeAndre Hopkins

-Can Watson recover in time from a torn ACL and display his trademark mobility?
-Will he trust the knee early on and let things develop?
-Does Houston baby him to start the year?
+Will Watson recover enough from a torn ACL to trust the knee early on?
+Does Houston baby him and limit his mobility to start the year?
 Hopkins has proven he can ball with any quarterback not named Brock Osweiler, meaning most of the risk falls on Watson’s health.
 Thus far, he looks the part in offseason practices.

 Jared Goff and Brandin Cooks